 - Ability to self-manage and ask for help when needed

 - Ability to promote the service to other professionals within the GP practice as well as directly to people accessing the practice

 - Ability to facilitate and deliver groups that promote well-being

 Any person (aged 16 years and over) who is registered at the GP, presenting with mental health and wellbeing needs, the peer workers can support them with up to 3 appointments.
-Please contact reception or complete the self referral form.

 Some services provided are not covered under our contract with the NHS and therefore attract charges.
 Examples include the following: